- Defensive/fearful: A fight-or-flight response

 Much like people, cats will sometimes take their anger out on whoever is available rather than the person, animal, or object that provoked it.
 A cat may attack a human, another cat, the family dog, or even a random household object because she’s seen a cat outside that she doesn’t like but can’t reach.
 If a cat regularly gets angry in response to seeing unwelcome animals outdoors, keeping the blinds shut or curtains drawn can help.

 Fear-induced aggression can also be misdirected, as when a loud noise causes one startled cat to attack another because his fight-or-flight response has been triggered and he has to do something with all that adrenaline.
 While scary events are the most likely to provoke misdirected aggression, something unfamiliar or annoying may also do so.

 Cats recognize people and animals through their sense of smell, and if the smell is changed, a cat may believe that his roommate is an invader.
 This can happen when one cat goes away either to a groomer or the veterinarian and picks up a different set of smells.

 Sometimes a cat will get aggressive if she feels that another cat is invading her territory, even if she used to consider that cat a buddy.
-Cats that are the equivalent of teenagers or young adults (around 5-10 months) are more likely to start challenging dominant feline roommates by staring (which is considered a direct challenge) and perhaps growling or hissing, eventually progressing to chasing and even attack.
-These roommates may respond with their own aggression, and both combatants may engage in passive-aggressive behaviour such as spraying or hogging the food bowls.
+Adolescent cats (around 5-10 months of age) are more likely to start defying dominant feline roommates by staring at them (which is considered a direct challenge) or even growling or hissing, eventually progressing to chasing and even attack.
+These roommates may respond with their own aggression, and both combatants may engage in passive-aggressive behaviours such as spraying or hogging the food bowls.

 Territory issues are most likely to crop up when a new cat enters the scene.
 Providing each cat with his own food and water bowls and litter box also helps to reduce territorial aggression.